Table of Contents

 Dynamic Content

 Dynamic content is similar to dynamic fields, where our form will hit an API defined by you and render content based on your API's result.
-It is a great way to display custom content at the time of user filling the form.
-It is secure and customizable.
+It is a great way to display custom content when a user is filling in a form.
+It is secure and customisable.

-Similar to Microsoft's Adaptive card, it can render different types of content based on the API result.
+Similar to Microsoft's Adaptive cards, it can render different types of content based on the API result.

-The API you create should meet following requirements:
+The API you create should meet the following requirements:

-• Respond with correct CORS header.
-This is because our API will be under different a host to our Client Portal, thus browser will ask your permission to allow our client portal to view the response.
-Without correct CORS header within HTTP response, our Client Portal won't be able to render any content.
+access_tokenandticketIdfrom a POST request's JSON body payload to see who is submitting the form and which ticket it belongs to.
+That way, you can render more customised content. - Respond with the correct CORS header.
+This is because our API will be under a different host from our Client Portal; thus, the browser will ask your permission to allow our Client Portal to view the response.
+Without a valid CORS header within the HTTP response, our Client Portal won't be able to render any content.

 POST https://your.host/path